Seiya Suzuki Preview, Player Props: Cubs vs. Pirates

 Pirates Pitching Rankings

-- The Pirates pitching staff ranks 14th in the league with a collective 8.8 strikeouts per nine innings.
+- The 8.8 strikeouts per nine innings compiled by the Pirates pitching staff ranks 15th in MLB.

-- The Pirates have a 4.54 team ERA that ranks 21st across all MLB pitching staffs.
+- The Pirates have the 20th-ranked team ERA among all MLB pitching staffs (4.51).

-- Pirates pitchers combine to surrender 140 home runs (1.1 per game), the seventh-fewest in baseball.
+- Pirates pitchers combine to give up 141 home runs (1.1 per game), the seventh-fewest in the league.

+- Selby starts for the first time this season for the Pirates.

+- The 25-year-old right-hander has pitched out of the bullpen seven times this season.

 © 2023 Data Skrive.
 All rights reserved.